kyverno/website/content/en/docs/Writing policies/verify-images.md

 ## Using private registries

-To use a private registry you must create an image pull secret in the Kyverno namespace and specify the secret name as an argument for the Kyverno deployment:
+To use a private registry, you must create an image pull secret in the Kyverno namespace and specify the secret name as an argument for the Kyverno deployment:

 1. Configure the image pull secret: